mprymek/PeaLC/README.md

 the world of PLC programming and automation in general.
 It's here for fun, learning, hacking, experimentation, research and joy of tinkering.

-It's up to how you will use it.
+It's up to you how you will use it.
 Have fun hacking!

 ## "The PeaLC Way"